groupgets/GetThermal/README.md

-`GetThermal` is a cross-platform thermal camera viewer application, currently available for Linux and OS X.
+`GetThermal` is a cross-platform thermal camera viewer application.

 ![GetThermal screenshot](https://groupgets-files.s3.amazonaws.com/lepton/getthermal_app.png)

+# Supported Platforms

+Binaries are available for desktop Linux (x64) and Mac OS platforms; see the Releases tab on GitHub.
+The Wiki tab has instructions for building on Raspbian.
+Success has also been reported on NVIDIA Linux for Tegra.
+Ultimately, any platform that runs QT 5.7+ and libusb should function with some effort.

 # Supported Cameras